dorkblue/HL-assignment/README.md

     ```
 * Improved `Actions` and `Reducer` for Apartment and Location

+* Added `try catch` for thunk actions to catch and respond to errors

 * Reorganized some files and folders, separation of concern

     - Separate partial view components and components from view components